milanr853/BoilerPlate/README.md

 7. use console.table() for objects to show in tabular form

-8. component optimization techniques like: I. passing child component as props in parent component; II.
+8. component optimization techniques like: i. passing child component as props in parent component; ii.
 Moving the state down (separating component along with their states in chunks rather than one single big component)

 ## Important notes